The Big Send-off: Scalable and Performant Collectives for Deep Learning: Current State of Communication Libraries

-Figure~\ref{fig:high-latencies} shows all-gather performance for Cray MPICH and RCCL when sending relatively small messages across increasing numbers of GCDs.
-We observe that both libraries exhibit poor scaling behavior at large GPU counts.
-On investigating deeper, we found that both Cray MPICH and RCCL only support the ring algorithm for all-gathers and reduce-scatters (see Section~\ref{sec:bg-ring}).
-While effective for bandwidth-bound workloads, the ring algorithm performs poorly in latency-bound scenarios because each process must send and receive $(p-1)$messages sequentially, causing the total communication time to grow linearly with the number of processes.
+Performance limitations of Cray-MPICH have made NCCL and RCCL popular for distributed deep learning, but as we demonstrate next, these libraries have algorithmic limitations that prevent them from scaling efficiently to large GPU counts.
+Let us again look at all-gather performance of RCCL (Frontier) and NCCL (Perlmutter) in Figure~\ref{fig:high-latencies}.
+We observe that both of these libraries scale extremely poorly.
+On investigating deeper, we found that NCCL and RCCL only support the ring algorithm for all-gather and reduce-scatter (refer to Section~\ref{sec:bg-coll}).
+While effective for bandwidth-bound workloads, the ring algorithm performs poorly in latency-sensitive scenarios because each process must send and receive $(p-1)$ messages sequentially, causing the total communication time to grow linearly with the number of processes.

-Curiously, neither library implements more optimal algorithms like recursive doubling or halving (see Section~\ref{sec:bg-rec}), which are known to reduce the number of communication steps to $\log_2 p$ and are generally preferred for small message sizes or high process counts.
+Notably, while NCCL and RCCL implement a logarithmic latency scaling algorithm for all-reduce based on the double-binary tree structure~\cite{hu2025demystifyingncclindepthanalysis}, for all-gather and reduce-scatter, they lack log latency scaling algorithms such as recursive doubling or halving (refer to Section~\ref{sec:bg-coll}).
+These are known to reduce the number of communication steps to $\log_2 p$ and are generally preferred for small message sizes or high process counts.
+NCCL has recently introduced a logarithmic scaling algorithm for all-gather and reduce-scatter called PAT.
+However, at the time of writing, it only supports one GPU per node~\cite{jeaugey2025patnewalgorithmallgather}.
 This lack of algorithmic diversity directly contributes to the sub-optimal scaling we observe at large GPU counts.

-\observe{exp:scaling}{Both Cray MPICH and RCCL rely solely on the ring algorithm for all-gather and reduce-scatter, leading to poor scaling inlatency-bound scenarios.
-More efficient algorithms like recursive doubling and halving are not supported.}
+\observe{exp:scaling}{NCCL and RCCL rely solely on the ring algorithm for all-gather and reduce-scatter, leading to poor scaling in latency-bound scenarios.
+More efficient algorithms such as recursive doubling and halving are not supported.}